 Some insurers will not provide or renew insurance coverage on these homes without an inspection by the Electrical Safety Authority (ESA).
 Ask your insurance company for their requirements.
-You may need to repair or replace the wiring, and provide a copy of the ESA Certificate of Inspection to the insurer.
+You may need to repair or replace the wiring, and provide a copy of the ESA Certificate of Acceptance to the insurer.

 If you need to hire someone to do the repairs, by law it must be a Licensed Electrical Contractor.
 Make sure you hire one familiar with aluminum wiring.
 The Licensed Electrical Contractor should first assess the job and take out any necessary notifications with ESA.
 The ESA can then review the electrical work.
-Be sure to get a copy of the ESA Certificate of Inspection from your Licensed Electrical Contractor for your records.
+Be sure to get a copy of the ESA Certificate of Acceptance from your Licensed Electrical Contractor for your records.

 Myths and facts about aluminum wiring

 Myth: Aluminum wiring was recalled as a known fire hazard.

 Fact: Aluminum wiring itself is safe, if properly connected and terminated without damaging the wire.
 Any devices used must be approved for use with aluminum wire.